ArbitRandomUser/julia-repl-vi/README.md

 If a something exists in repl buffer it goes up and down history only showing line starting with that something.

+I dont understand a lot of the code in REPL.jl and LineEdit.jl myself.
+So somethings you see in my code  might be a roundabout way to do things because i'm not aware of or dont fully understand the functions in REPL.jl and LineEdit.jl.
+Some day when i have the time i'll get around to writing a cleaner version of this.
+For now i get it to a point of working for my use.